undefinedCudaCore/BaigiamasisDarbasPiguLT/README.md

 			◶ Click on the remove from cart button for the first item ◶ Click on the remove from cart button for the second item

-*Test scenario 2.3 expected result: Add more than one seached item to the cart.*
+*Test scenario 2.3 expected result: Add more than one searched item to the cart.*

 	Test case 3:
 	■ Possibility to see pending orders in "My orders"